Adverse Reaction to Drugs

 - Be informed about the personal data we hold and why we hold it.

-- Access a copy of your data that we hold by contacting us directly: we will acknowledge your request and supply a response within one month or sooner.
+- Access a copy of the data that we hold by contacting us directly: we will acknowledge your request and supply a response within one month or sooner.

 - Check the information we hold about you is correct and to make corrections if not.